 Then I suddenly had that wry smile on my face.
 And wow, there are really people like that.
 That was the worst experience I had.
 No kidding, it's worse than holding other people's trash and segregating it myself.
 Then, I appreciated other people who were very much willing to learn about the whole campaign.
 There are instances when some households can't understand it the first time you explain it, but it is better than just seeing people be apathetic about it.

-the Zero Waste campaign in Lourdes Heights
+Talked to a collector about the developments ofthe Zero Waste campaign in Lourdes Heights |

 Personally, I was really that close to giving up specially when we visited our designated purok in San Pedro for monitoring.
 We were there one whole week, teaching people how to segregate and telling them the consequences of not segregating their trash.
 One week, and all efforts were wasted.
 It is the most problematic barangay we've been to.
 Asking the officials, the collectors and the homeowners, there were different stories and each blaming one another for the problems.
 Different sides of the story and you don't know who to believe.
 This is where communication between the officials and the homeowners is of utmost importance.
 I personally saw the officials lack sympathy towards the campaign.
 The people who need to lead the campaign, nowhere to be seen.
 It was also saddening because I saw how the collectors turned to be part of the minority, when in fact they should be given proper attention, too.
 I saw how hard their work is and how unappreciated they are.